FOREX-Dollar steadies but dogged by worries over deficits, inflation

-TOKYO, Feb 20 (Reuters) - The dollar inched higher versus a basket of major currencies on Tuesday, clinging above a three-year low set last week, but its outlook was clouded by concerns that the ballooning U.S. fiscal deficit could disrupt the economy.
+TOKYO, Feb 20 (Reuters) - The dollar steadied on Tuesday after pulling ahead from a three-year low against a currency basket the previous day, though it was dogged by growing concerns a ballooning fiscal deficit in the United States could disrupt the economy.

-The dollar has been weakening in recent months, with the positive impetus from rising U.S. interest rates offset by a barrage of bearish factors.
+The U.S. currency has been weakening in recent months, with the positive impetus from rising U.S. interest rates offset by a barrage of bearish factors.

 Initially, the view that other central banks will catch up with the Federal Reserve in tightening policy this year was cited as a reason for the dollar’s underperformance.